eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 published: true # Either published or not
 ---

-This is a reference for upgrading your site from PhotoEditorSDK v4 to v5.
+This is a reference for upgrading your site from PhotoEditor SDK v4 to v5.
 While there's a lot covered here, you probably won't need to do everything for your site.
 We'll do our best to keep things easy to follow, and as sequential as possible so you can quickly get rocking on v5!

 ## Update dependencies